I don’t know about you, but I’m not willing to spend a bucket full of money for curtain rods. This DIY Curtain Rods project kept the cost low.

 The dowel piece fits snugly inside of the conduit.

 The piece of dowel gives us an easy way to screw in the finials.

 After everything was ready for painting, I set up the conduit outdoors on saw horses and spray painted them a soft shade of beige.
 I used beige because I already had it on hand.
 I followed that with a coat of Polycrylic Protective Spray Finish.

 I covered the finials with two coats of paint in white, then added protective finish.
 Once they were dry, they were screwed them into the wooden dowel in place in the conduit.

 We installed the brackets 1.5 inches out and 2 inches above the window frames.
 Who knew brackets would be the most expensive item for this project!
 I wanted to make sure we used strong ones.
 We also installed one in the center of the largest window to give it more support.

 The rods extend just beyond the window frame.

 I’m pleased with how these turned out and could not be happier about the total cost.
 I think the prices for extra long rods is ridiculous!
 Being able to make it a DIY project was great.

-Six and one half feet of conduit for each of the side windows:
+We used eight and one half feet of conduit for the large, three panel window and six and one half feet of conduit for each of the side windows.